 You should also familiarise yourself with the IFoA Assessment Regulations, which set out candidate obligations and regulatory requirements before you book or sit an IFoA examination.

 Booking IFoA exams

-Exam booking dates, examination dates and exam results release dates are available on out Exam dates webpage.
+Exam booking dates, examination dates, and exam results release dates are available on our Exam dates webpage.

 You can find information on: